nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 The experimental version of the boilerplate is essentially a bleeding edge test ground.
 As things change in the email client world, new code needs to be tested.
 This version provides a perfect base for this without disrupting the stability and original purpose of the stable boilerplate.

-Newer code for fixing newly discovered quirks will always appear on the experimental version first.
+New code that hasn't been tested thoroughly will appear on the experimental version first.
 If the newly added code passes our own QA tests it will eventually make its way to the stable version.
 Sometimes if experimental code doesn't pass such tests, it will just be removed entirely without going near the stable version.

 **It is strongly recommended that you NEVER use the experimental version of the boilerplate in a live email campaign.
 The experimental version may not have been tested thoroughly and hence its cross email client compatibility is not guaranteed.
 Always use the stable version!**